daekwon00/daekwon00/README.md

 - 👋 Hi, I’m James Yoo (yoosw00@gmail.com)
-- 👀 I’m interested in Computer Graphics, meta-bus
+- 👀 I’m interested in web develop (front and backend, DB)
-- 🌱 I’m currently learning Streaming Protocol
+- 🌱 I’m currently learning Spring boot with intellij.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...